MaxMascini/Portfolio/index.md

 ### About Me
 Hello and welcome to my coding and data manipulation portfolio!

-My name is Max Mascini, I am currently 21 years old and a student at Dalhousie University studying for my BSc of psychology.
+My name is Max Mascini, I am currently 21 years old and a student at Dalhousie University studying for my BSc in psychology.

 ### Code Snippets/Graphics:
 - [Data Cleaning](Data_cleaning.md)